| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 first element must be a file name, and whose remaining elements should

-or two strings (file names), you can use
+either be the symbol t or two strings (file names), you can use

 the following widget specification: